About Bucks County Opportunity Council

 BCOC is the lead anti-poverty, 501(c)3 non-profit organization in Bucks County, Pennsylvania.
 As the designated Community Action agency for the county, it is part of a national network of over 1,000 agencies established in 1965 as part of Lyndon Johnson’s War on Poverty.
 We are dedicated to ending poverty by connecting people with the resources they need to thrive.

-For over 58 years, the Opportunity Council has served low income families in Bucks County by helping them to stabilize when in crisis, garner resources to achieve a livable wage, gain additional education and training, and work towards economic self-sufficiency.
+For over 59 years, the Opportunity Council has served low-income families in Bucks County by helping them to stabilize when in crisis, garner resources to achieve a livable wage, gain additional education and training, and work towards economic self-sufficiency.

 BCOC believes that people living in the economic condition of poverty are problem-solvers and capable of change; self-sufficiency is possible for everyone; no significant change can occur without a significant relationship; and two things that move people out of poverty are education and training.
 Most people cannot obtain a livable wage job without training/certification beyond high school.

-BCOC does not offer a “cookie cutter” or “one size fits all” approach, as poverty is complicated and each person has a story and a path that is unique.
-Our coaches are skilled to handle diverse and complicated situations and have resources available to help participants achieve success.
-For many, who lack the support of a close network of family and friends, the Case Manager is their sole emotional support.
+BCOC does not offer a “cookie cutter” or “one size fits all” approach, as poverty is complicated, and each person has a story and a path that is unique.
+Our coaches are skilled in handling diverse and complicated situations and have resources available to help participants achieve success.
+For many who lack the support of a close network of family and friends, the Case Manager is their sole emotional support.

 Our Commitment to Diversity, Equity and Inclusion